 However, SEC officials say View failed to include the additional cost of shipping and installing the new windows.
 View should have reported total warranty liabilities of $48-$53 million.
 The SEC ultimately did not impose civil penalties against View after the company self-reported its failure to disclose the liabilities.

 Prakash argues that the SEC’s allegations that he did not tell investors about the liabilities fail to show that he acted negligently.
 The SEC alleges that Prakash gathered a team of finance and accounting personnel to determine the proper warranty accrual for costs associated with the defective windows.
-The accounting team advised View to “accrue for and disclose the installation costs as part of the warranty liability because View’s written warranty did not obligate View to pay installation costs.”
+The accounting team advised View not to “accrue for and disclose the installation costs as part of the warranty liability because View’s written warranty did not obligate View to pay installation costs.”

 Prakash’s motion to dismiss states that the complaint does not allege that he disregarded the accounting team’s advice and performed an erroneous analysis of the accrued warranty.
 He says the SEC’s allegations must show that he participated in deceptive acts, which he did not.